codehaus/mapbuilder/sandbox/cameron/gml3/README.txt

 missing functionality.

 In particular:
-* Only SVG rendering in firefox/mozilla has been implemented so far.
+* SVG rendering in firefox/mozilla has been implemented so far and has reasonable performance.
-VML rendering in Internet Explorer will be implemented in the next phase.
-It is yet to be determined whether Internet Explorer is capable of rendering a dataset as large as MSD3.
+VML rendering in Internet Explorer is still very slow and takes ~ 10 mins to render the entire MSD3 dataset.

 * Optimization has not been investigated yet.